rackerlabs/docs-cloud-databases/rst/devguide/high-availability.rst

 database instance.
 Cloud Databases High Availability instance group uses semi-synchronous replication.

-High Availability instance groups are only supported for MySQL 5.6.
-Support for MariaDB 10 and Percona 5.6 will be available soon.
+High Availability instance groups are supported for MySQL 5.6, Percona 5.6, and MariaDB 10.

 ..  note::
     -  Currently we are charging the same price for High Availability database instances